 GUI testing stands for Graphic User Interface testing where we test the application's graphical user interface.
 This type of testing, including run tests on the screen's components including menus, icons, buttons, toolbar, dialog boxes, and many more.

 Here are some of the situations where we need automated testing:

 The manual mobile app testing is the most known testing strategy for testing the different types of applications including web as well as mobile apps.
 When you are testing manually, you can see and feel the working of the app and implementation of the functionalities.

-Manual testing is very important with respect to testing the user interface (UI) of the application like icons, buttons, dialog boxes, color, fonts and other elements of the screen.
-The manual testing can be done in two ways, one being with the help of a simulator and another method is directly using the real device.
+Manual testing is critical concerning testing the user interface (UI) of the application like icons, buttons, dialog boxes, color, fonts, and other elements of the screen.
+The manual testing can be done in two ways, one being with the help of a simulator, and another method is directly using the real device.

-The UI testing is also known as the user interface testing which is done by executing a series of user interface tests.
+UI testing is also known as user interface testing, which is done by executing a series of user interface tests.
 These UI tests are validated by a specialist who checks the states and properties of the elements of the user interface.
 In the end, the design elements are matched with the final design layout of the app.